Lam Lay Yong: Chinese origins of Hindu-Arabic Numerals Hypothesis

-Lam Lay Yong has hypothesised that Hindu–Arabic numeral system originated in China.
-This is based on her comparative studies on Chinese counting rods system.
+Lam Lay Yong has hypothesised that the Hindu–Arabic numeral system originated in China.
+This is based on her comparative studies of the Chinese counting rod system.
 She states that the rod numerals and the Hindu numerals have a few features in common.
-These are nine signs, concept of zero, a place value system, and decimal base.
-She claims that, "While no one knows how the Hindu-Arabic system originates in India, on the other hand, there is strong evidence of a transmission of the concept of the rod system to India."
-She even claims that there is no unquestionable evidence that the system originated in India, and that she claims that there are two factors concerning this.
-One was from mathematician's mention, for example a critique of Severus Sebokht on Indian ingenuity, and Al-Khwarizmi's book on Hindu Calculation.
+These include the nine signs, the concept of zero, a place value system, and a decimal base.
+She writes that "While no one knows how the Hindu-Arabic system originated in India, on the other hand, there is strong evidence of a transmission of the concept of the rod system to India."
+She states that there is no unquestionable evidence that the system originated in India, and that there are two factors concerning this.
+One comes from mentions by mathematicians, for example, a critique by Severus Sebokht on Indian ingenuity, and Al-Khwarizmi's book on Hindu calculation.
 The other factor is the presence of Brahmi numerals.

-However Michel Danino criticised this by saying that Lam Lay Yong's evidence for this was not evidence-based nor rigorous, and that she is ill-qualified for cross-cultural studies.
-According to Michel Danino, her thesis has not been accepted, thus, the Chinese origin of Hindu-Arabic numerals remains to be hypothetical, and not widely accepted.
-All of this seems to contradict Yong's claims that there is strong evidence of rod numerals in India.